1937–38 Port Vale F.C. season: Third Division North

+On 29 January, Vale drew 1–1 with Crewe Alexandra, though Arthur Masters had no recollection of the match after twice being knocked unconscious.
 In February, Tommy Ward was traded to Stoke City in exchange for Harry Davies and a small fee.
+They suffered a 2–1 defeat at bottom club Hartlepools United on 19 February.
 On 5 March, Vale inflicted a 4–3 win over Bradford City, soon after which Sam Baum was signed from Bolton Wanderers just two minutes before the transfer deadline closed.
+On 19 March, Vale beat the league leaders Tranmere Rovers by a goal to nil.
+The players were rewarded with a trip to the 1938 Grand National.
 On 15 April, the club saw its first five-figure crowd of the season, as promotion-chasing Hull City took away both the points despite a brace from Roberts.
 Revenge came at Anlaby Road three days later, when the "Valiants" held a clean sheet to damage the "Tigers" promotion prospects.
-On the final home game of the season a seventeen-year-old Alf Bellis scored on his debut as Vale beat Rochdale 4–1.
+On the final home game of the season a 17-year-old Alf Bellis scored on his debut as Vale beat Rochdale 4–1.

-They finished fifteenth with 38 points, just six points clear of the re-election zone.
-Away from The Old Recreation Ground the side struggled, managing just a single win.
+They finished 15th with 38 points, just six points clear of the re-election zone.
+Away from the Old Recreation Ground, the side struggled, managing just a single win.
 Jack Roberts was the club's top goalscorer with 28 league strikes in 37 games – also making him the division's top scorer.

 Finances

-On the financial side, a bare profit of some £300 was recorded, due to a transfer credit of £2,900.
-The annual summer clear-out saw the departure of fourteen of the twenty-six players, including Sam Baum; Spencer Evans (Northwich Victoria); Roderick Welsh; Charlie Rattray (Accrington Stanley); Harry Johnson (Hartlepools United); Trevor Rhodes; and Fred Obrey (who was sold to Tranmere Rovers).
+On the financial side, a bare profit of some £300 was recorded due to a transfer credit of £2,900.
+The annual summer clear-out saw the departure of 14 of the twenty-six players, including Sam Baum; Spencer Evans (Northwich Victoria); Roderick Welsh; Charlie Rattray (Accrington Stanley); Harry Johnson (Hartlepools United); Trevor Rhodes; and Fred Obrey (who was sold to Tranmere Rovers).
 At the season's end the club were delighted to hear they had been transferred to the Third Division South, where gate receipts were higher.
-On 27 June another meeting at the Grand Hotel (Hanley) saw the issue of a name change debated, where Stoke United and Stoke North End were again considered.
-A change of name was advocated by every letter written in by supporters, however once again there was insufficient time to implement a name change before the upcoming season.
+On 27 June, another meeting at the Grand Hotel (Hanley) saw the issue of a name change debated, where Stoke United and Stoke North End were again considered.
+A name change was advocated by every letter written in by supporters; however, once again, there was insufficient time to implement a name change before the upcoming season.

 Cup competitions

-In the FA Cup, a First Round exit came at the hands of Midland League Gainsborough Trinity, after Trinity won the replay 2–1.
-In the short-lived Football League Third Division North Cup, Vale went out in the First Round to Tranmere Rovers – a 1–1 stalemate at home was followed by a 2–0 defeat in the replay at Prenton Park.
+In the FA Cup, a first-round exit came at the hands of Midland League Gainsborough Trinity, after Trinity won the replay 2–1.
+In the short-lived Football League Third Division North Cup, Vale went out in the first round to Tranmere Rovers – a 1–1 stalemate at home was followed by a 2–0 defeat in the replay at Prenton Park.